If You Have Diabetes, Here’s What to Know About Diabetic Neuropathy

 The peripheral nervous system can be divided into two main parts: the somatic nervous system and the autonomic nervous system.

 The somatic nervous system relays information from the sensory organs to the brain.
-It also controls the voluntary movements of the body like walking, and fine motor skills like buttoning up a coat.
+It also controls the voluntary movements of the body like walking as well as fine motor skills like buttoning up a coat.

 It is made up of two kinds of nerves: motor neurons and sensory neurons.
-Motor neurons convey motor commands from the brain and spinal cord to all the skeletal muscles, allowing movement.
-Sensory neurons send signals in the other direction.
-This means from the skin, muscles and sensory organs (such as eyes, ears and fingers) back to the CNS.
-Their primary function is to tell the body how to respond to signals from its surroundings.
+Motor neurons convey commands from the brain and spinal cord to the skeletal muscles, driving movement.
+Sensory neurons send signals in the other direction, from the skin, muscles and sensory organs (such as eyes, ears and fingers) back to the CNS.
+Their primary function is to tell the body how to respond to its surroundings.